The Learning Garden

-Toys, puppets, puzzles, books, and activities in The Learning Garden are provided to foster early literacy, as outlined by the program Every Child Ready to Read.* These materials should stay in The Learning Garden.
+Toys, puppets, puzzles, books, and activities in the Learning Garden are provided to foster early literacy.
+These materials should stay in the Learning Garden.

 - The Learning Garden is for children aged birth to six years old.
 Children must be supervised by someone who is at least 12 years old, and that person is responsible for the children’s safety, comfort, and behavior.

 - There must be at least one adult for every four children.
 Older siblings may accompany younger siblings when an adult is present.
-Adults unaccompanied by a child aged birth to six are not admitted into The Learning Garden.
+Adults unaccompanied by a child aged birth to six may not visit the Learning Garden.

 - Keep the focus on your child.
 Keep the use of electronic devices to a minimum.

-- Everyone is asked to wear shoes at all times and use “inside voices.”
+- Everyone should wear shoes at all times and use “inside voices.”

-- Help keep The Learning Garden clean.
-Food is not allowed, but covered drinks are okay.
-Please help your child put away puppets, toys, and other materials when you are finished playing with them.
+- Help your child put away puppets, toys, and other materials when you are finished playing with them.